 This was used on walls, around bar areas to partition off sections, on the underneath of the bar itself and is usually stained in dark oak or rich mahogany shades and waxed to a shine.
-Woodwork usually incorporates a combination of panels, corbels, skirting, a countertop and kick boards to preserve it’s life.
+Woodwork usually incorporates a combination of panels, decorative corbels, traditional skirting, a countertop and kick boards to preserve it’s life.
 It’s often used for partitioning off small seating areas and complemented with etched glass panels to allow light in yet give the occupants maximum privacy.
 If only walls could talk!

 Etched glass windows

 These etched glass windows are often ornate, large and very beautiful in design.
 A cheap modern way of recreating these is by using frosted window stickers stuck onto plain glass.
 Artwork for the window stickers can be created to emulate Victorian designs and then affixed onto the plain glass windows giving an authentic Victorian effect for a fraction of the cost of the real thing.

 Tiled floors around the bar area